recap-assessment-team/compile-recap-stats/README.md

     institution, etc...
     Harvard, ILL, etc... transactions are ALSO included here.
-The HUL don't have any bib metadata, though, as they are not in the SCSB XML data export
+The HUL don't have any bib metadata, though, as they are not in the Marc XML data exports from SCSB, at time of writing

 For space and privacy the input and output files are "git-ignored" and not in this repository.
 The (output) files are available on our "ReCAP Assessment" shared drive.

-The locations and MD5 checksums of the input files are described in the `DATA-CHECKSUMS` file.
-The scripts are coded to read the input files there.

 ---